WillemSleegers/tidystats-Word-add-in/README.md

 ## Testing

 As mentioned before, the add-in is still under development.
-This means I can use your help to identify bugs and feedback the add-in before I publish the add-in for all to use.
+This means I can use your help with identifying bugs and feedbacking the add-in before I publish the add-in for all to use.

 You can help by performing the following three steps:
 1. Install the add-in